-- numerous meetings with the MD's staff; and - meeting with several landowners on the Highwood and Little Bow during the site assessment on 14 July 2015.
+- numerous meetings with Foothills', Vulcan's, and Willow Creek's staff; and - meeting with several landowners on the Highwood and Little Bow during the site assessment on 14 July 2015.

 2.0 STUDY AREA

 Having a clear understanding of study area geography and context is essential for any design scoping exercise.
 To this end, this section contains: